dagronf/DSFQuickActionBar/README.md

    }

-   // Get the row's view for the action with the specified identifier func quickActionBar(_: DSFQuickActionBar, viewForIdentifier identifier: DSFQuickActionBar.ItemIdentifier, searchTerm: String) -> NSView? {
+   // Get the row's view for the action with the specified identifier func quickActionBar(_: DSFQuickActionBar, viewForIdentifier identifier: AnyHashable, searchTerm: String) -> NSView? {
       // Find the item with the specified item identifier guard let filter = self.actions.filter({ $0.identifier == identifier }).first else {
          fatalError()